kauruus/kauruus.github.io/posts/2022/12/30-musl-malloc-is-slow.md

 ![](/assets/images/swoole-cli-mimalloc-offcputime.svg)

-## What about newer machines?
+## How about newer machines?

-So I did all above on a Pentium T4500 machine, it's quite old.
+I did all above on a Pentium T4500 machine, it's quite old.

-I also copy the binary to an AMD Zen3 machine to see how it performs.
+So I copy the binary to an AMD Zen3 machine to see how it performs.

 With musl malloc (from 400 to 14000):